bcherny/ngimport/README.md

 ## Why?

 Angular 1 DI made sense when there was no JavaScript module standard.
-But with the advent of CommonJS, and now ES Modules, Angular DI only serves to make your code less portable.
+But with the advent of CommonJS, and now ES Modules, Angular DI only makes your code less portable.

-If you add TypeScript to the mix, you'll often find yourself repeating class interface definitions; you might create a typed service class, but because its dependencies are injected via a closure, you can't export the class directly, and instead need to create a second interface and export it instead!
+If you add TypeScript to the mix, you'll often find yourself repeating class interface definitions: you might create a typed service class, but because its dependencies are injected via a closure, you can't export the class directly, and instead need to create a second interface and export it instead!
 And if you use the class' constructor to inject dependencies, then you can't pass arguments to a new instance of your constructor!

 With the *ngimport* approach, all of these issues are solved.